Tier 1 Sea Ice Changes CMIP6 f_out 3.2%

 Caveats

-- The future averaging period (10 years: 2040–2049) is relatively short compared to the baseline (25 years), meaning internal decadal variability could partially influence the apparent climate change signal, particularly in the highly variable Antarctic system.
+- The future integration period (2040–2049) is short, so internal decadal variability may superimpose onto the forced climate signal, particularly in the highly variable Southern Ocean.